behreajj/CamZup/README.md

 ### Installation

 To install this library from Github,
-  1. Click on the green `Clone or download` button in the upper right corner of this repository.
+  1. Click on the green `Code` button in the upper right corner of this repository.
   2. Select `Download ZIP` to start the download in your browser.
-(If you know Git or have [Github Desktop](https://desktop.github.com/), you can go one of those routes.)
   3. Unzip the download.
   4. Navigate through the directory `distribution/Camzup-1/download` until you find a `CamZup-1.zip` file.
   5. Extract the `.zip` file to to your `Processing/libraries/` folder.
      1. You've got the right folder if it contains the sub-folders `examples`, `library`, `reference`, `src` and the file `library.properties`.
      2. If you don't know the location of your `Processing/libraries` folder, look up the information in the Processing IDE by going to `File > Preferences`.

 Alternatively, you can navigate to the the distribution `.zip` on Github and download just the file you need.
+If you know [Git](https://git-scm.com/) or have [Github Desktop](https://desktop.github.com/), you can use that instead.

 ### Usage